 “A lot of my success, and a lot of who I am now, is because of my dad, and the way he raised me and taught me how to have a work ethic,” Donald told ESPN.
 “I always tell my dad he was training me to be a pro before he even knew it.”

-Archie grew up in the Southern part of Homewood, historically one of the most violent areas of Pittsburgh.
-He once won a weight-lifting competition by bench-pressing 405 pounds and eventually became the subject of folklore for the vicious hits that he delivered on the field, some of which allegedly broke helmets.
-Archie played football up until his freshman year at Norfolk State University.
-He broke his knee cap and never returned.
+Archie grew up in the southern part of Homewood, historically one of the most violent areas of Pittsburgh.
+He once won a weightlifting competition by bench pressing 405 pounds, and eventually became the subject of folklore for the vicious hits he delivered on the field, some of which allegedly broke helmets.
+Archie played football up until his freshman year at Norfolk State.
+He broke his kneecap and never returned.

 Years later, his youngest son, Aaron, began to make a name for himself while dominating older kids as a short, stumpy fullback and defensive lineman.
 But Aaron ate too much and worked too little.
-He was admittedly “lazy as a kid,” and Archie strived to change that.
-He lit a fire under Aaron by introducing him to weight lifting at the age of 12.
+He was admittedly “lazy as a kid,” and Archie strove to change that.
+He lit a fire under Aaron by introducing him to weightlifting at the age of 12.
 Two years later, Archie ran out of workout partners and summoned Aaron to lift weights with him before work.

 On the first day, Donald told Brown he hadn’t yet played his best football.

 “My eyes shot up,” Brown said.
 “But I believed him.”

 Donald was the 2017 NFL Defensive Player of the Year.
 He was also named first-team All-Pro for the third consecutive time and registered 11 sacks in 14 games, tying a career high.
 And yet he swore there was more in him.

 “I just knew I could play better,” Donald said.
 “I could clean things up as far as playing the run a little better, rushing the passer a little better.”